RehanDias/sirekapC1-download/README.md

 cd sirekapC1-download
 ```

-3. Install dependencies for the JavaScript script:
+3. Install dependencies for the JavaScript script if you want to run the Javascript file:

 ```bash
 npm install axios